If you want a healthy breakfast with minimal ingredients, allow me to direct you toward the best protein pancakes you’ve ever had.

 You only need 3 ingredients to make protein pancakes

-Many people request simple recipes from me, and these protein pancakes deliver in that department.
+Many people request simple recipes from me, and these protein pancakes deliver just that.

-We only need three ingredients to make these protein pancakes.
+We only need three simple ingredients to make these protein pancakes.

 Many recipes out there require, , , or , cottage cheese, and the list goes on.
 We don’t need ANY of that here.